fhunleth/scenic/README.md

 - **Small and Fast:** The only core dependencies are Erlang/OTP and OpenGL.

-- **Self Contained:** “Never trust a device if you don’t know where it keeps its brain.”
+- **Self-contained:** “Never trust a device if you don’t know where it keeps its brain.”
 The logic to run a device should be on the device and it should remain operational even if the service it talks to becomes unavailable.